I posted this originally a few years ago, but repost it with some additional content relevant to the season . . .

 A few years ago at the Circe Institute conference Andrew Kern made a startling statement.
 In the midst of his opening speech he mentioned the Luddites.
 I have always assumed (like most of us I suppose) that the Luddites attacked the mechanical looms for economic reasons.
-But Kern suggested that perhaps the Luddites acted, even subconsciously, for more fundamental reasons.
+But Kern suggested that perhaps the Luddites acted unknowingly for more fundamental reasons.

 All throughout ancient literature (which people in the early 19th century would be familiar with) weaving relates strongly to wisdom.
 So Penelope’s weaving, for example, is not merely a clever device to stall the suitors.
 She represents wisdom and faithfulness in contrast to the suitors who grasp for power and wealth.
 They will not confirm Odysseus’ death, rather they will take what they want in defiance of the pattern of creation and marriage.
 The idea of the “fabric of society” closely relates to weaving, and so on.

 So, Kern surmised, the Luddites didn’t just act to try and preserve their jobs.
-They may have acted to preserve the idea of wisdom itself.
+They may have acted to preserve the idea of wisdom itself, though almost certainly not overtly but in a sub-conscious, Jungian sense.

 I thought the idea intriguing at the time, but perhaps a bit of a stretch.
 But I started to look for weaving in ancient literature.
 To my surprise Plato uses weaving in “The Statesmen” as an analogy for good government.
-In Jason and the Argonauts, I saw Medea the sorceress contrasted with Queen Arete, who is weaving when we first meet her.
-I’m starting to think Kern may have been on to something.
+With Jason and his Argonauts we see Medea the sorceress contrasted with Queen Arete, who is weaving when we first meet her.
+In Homer’s The Odyssey we see a couple of references to the span of life compared to a thread (7.197-198, 24.38-29).
+Melville uses similar imagery in chapter 47 of Moby Dick, and we also see it in the Upanishads.
+Isaiah 38:12 reads, “My life was with me as cloth on a loom, when she that weaves draws near to cut off the thread.”

 I think the Luddites use of violence contributed heavily to their defeat, but I would not call them “archaists.”
 They sat on the knife-edge of change and saw a darkness on the horizon.
 The “past” they tried to preserve was in fact the present.
 Given that they did not reject all technology they had no wish to futilely put the brakes on all aspects of societal change.
 They saw clearly what the Industrial Revolution would do to their communities and their sense of self.
 If they did not submit to “archaism” they had more psychological flexibility at their disposal, which makes their use of violence more troubling to me.
 Perhaps in the end they simply lacked the very rare traits necessary to translate those ideas politically.